 Kids and parents alike want to deal with a positive babysitter.

-A good babysitter can laugh at themselves when things don't go how they expect.
+A positive babysitter can laugh at themselves when things don't go how they expect.
 Even if you're really busy or dealing with a stressful situation, you should be able to keep a positive demeanor and put a more upbeat swing on things.

 Try some of our fun craft ideas that kids love and add them to your bag of tricks.